mourjo/VMScheduling/README.md

 1. Develop a scheduler that perform load balacing (`balance` load) and ensures their is no SLA violation
 2. Develop an observer to evaluate every second the balancing rate

-### Statically improve the datacenter energy efficiency
+### Energy-efficient algorithm

+#### static version

-Develop a scheduling algorithm (`statEnergy` flag) that reduced the overall energy consumption
+Develop a scheduling algorithm (`statEnergy` flag) that reduced the overall energy consumption without relying on Vm migration.

-### Dynamically improve the datacenter energy efficiency
+#### dynamic version

-Copy the previous scheduler and improve it to improve the scheduling over the time (`dynEnergy` flag).
-This can be achieved using VM migrations.
+Copy the previous scheduler and modify to rely on Vm migration to continuously improve the Vm placement (`dynEnergy` flag).
+This can be achieved using VM migration.
 To do so, you must implement `optimizeAllocation` to indicate where to relocate the Vms.

-The first objective is then to develop an algorithm that reduces the energy consumption with regards to the static version.

-A more advanced version will be also to have less SLAs violations or to have penalties that do not exceed the gain of reducing the energy cost.
-Basically, you focus on maximizing the revenues.
+1. Develop a first version that only saves more energy than the static version
+2. Develop an advanced version that maximize the revenues.
+It is then important to provide a good mix between energy savings and penalties for SLA violation

+## Evaluation criteria

+- quality of each scheduler
+- quality of each observer
+- code clarity
+- the justification for each scheduling algorithm (_why such an algorithm ?_), especially the energy-aware ones.

+Furthermore, bonus points will be granted to the 3 projects having

+- the energy-aware static schedulers providing the highest savings
+- the energy-aware dynamic schedulers providing the highest savings
+- the energy-aware schedulers (static or dynamic) leading to the highest revenues.